- About Homelessness

 What do you mean when you say “CoC”?

 Like those other terms, a “Continuum of Care” (CoC) simply refers to an administrative geographical unit – the local or regional body that coordinates funding and services for homeless people.

 What are the funding sources for shelters and programs?

 On the federal government side, there’s the McKinney-Vento Homeless Assistance Grants.
 This represents the largest federal investment in homeless assistance, and is responsible for funding many local shelter and housing programs.

 Soon, the McKinney-Vento program will undergo considerable change as a result of the Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act.
 In 2009, Congress passed the HEARTH Act which reauthorized the McKinney-Vento Homeless Assistance programs and made some considerable changes to the program.
-The changes outlined in the HEARTH Act will be implemented starting in late 2011 and early 2012, and include:
+The changes outlined in the HEARTH Act include: